Stand out. Get hired. Do the work you love.

 The Bootcamp covers similar content and gives you access to the same templates and materials as my individual coaching program, but there are a few important differences between this program and individual coaching:

 - It moves more quickly and is not as tailored: Bootcamp is a six week program, and we move through a new topic every week.
 It’s purposefully designed to cover all the content you need for a successful job search in a short timeframe to give your search a jumpstart.
-Because of the fast pace of the program, we can’t alter the curriculum specifically to individual needs; that said, a significant portion of our meetings is devoted to group discussion and Q&A when you can raise the specific questions you have, and you’ll also be getting individualized feedback during the pair activities we do in sessions and from your accountability partner outside of sessions.
-We also have an online group where you can ask questions and get feedback from me and others in the group.
+Because of the fast pace of the program, we can’t alter the curriculum specifically to individual needs.
+That said, a significant portion of our meetings is devoted to group discussion and Q&A when you can raise the specific questions you have, and you’ll also be getting individualized feedback during the pair activities we do in sessions and from your accountability partner outside of sessions.
+We also have a shared Facebook group where you can ask questions and get feedback from me and others in the group.

-- It helps you tap experience and insights from a broader group: One of the unique benefits of group coaching is the learning, support, and accountability you get from others.
+- It helps you tap experience and insights from a broader group: One of the unique benefits of group coaching is the learning, support, and accountability you get from other group members.
 While you may not have encountered a particular situation before, it’s almost guaranteed that someone else in the group has, and can share their experience and insights with you.
-The group discussions we have are incredibly rich and are often cited as one of the biggest benefits of the program.
+The group discussions we have are incredibly rich and are often cited by participants as one of the biggest benefits of the program.

 - You’ll build a community of other job seekers: While individual coaching is more tailored to your situation, it’s just you and me.
-Through joining the Bootcamp, you’ll have a group of supporters, cheerleaders and partners who will support you in your search even after the program ends.
+Through joining the Bootcamp, you’ll meet a group of peers who will support you in your search even after the program ends.
 Job searching can be a lonely and isolating process – but it doesn’t have to be!
 Joining the Bootcamp is an incredible way to boost your energy and confidence through meeting others who are going through the same process.
 As you go through the ups and downs of the search, you’ll know that you have a team of like-minded colleagues to support you, no matter what.

 If you would prefer not to work in a group model or have circumstances that you feel need more tailored support, I also offer individual coaching either instead of or as a complement to the Bootcamp.
 If you are interested in this option, please review the details of my three month individual coaching program and contact me to set up a brief consultation so we can explore working together.